 We give you as many opportunities as possible to hone your essential advocacy skills and put what you learn into practice:

-There are 12 assessments in total with practice assessments held for every module.
+There are 12 assessments in total with practice assessments held for every module spread across the course.
 Prizes, sponsored by chambers, are available for the highest-scoring student in each subject.

 Detailed course dates for our September 2017 courses will be published soon.
 Start dates are subject to change.

 To celebrate 20 years of the BPTC at The University of Law, and in recognition of the challenges and costs of pursuing a career at the Bar, we’re reducing this year’s BPTC fees by up to £2,790.*

 If you apply and accept your place in the first round of BarSAS applications, the fee will be reduced by £1,250.

 Fees are the same for both full-time and part-time programmes:

 If you wish to study our BPTC LLM**, further information including the course fee will be available at the February selection event.

 For examples of our 2016 BPTC fees and instalment schedules, please see our terms and conditions.
 2017 schedules will be published shortly.

 *Reduction is based on applying and accepting a place at London Bloomsbury during the first-round of BarSAS applications versus the 2016 BPTC course fee